Nick Kelly (cricketer)

 Nicholas Frederick Kelly (born 25 July 1993) is an Australian-born New Zealand cricketer who plays for Wellington.
 He made his first-class debut on 23 October 2015 in the 2015–16 Plunket Shield.
 He made his List A debut on 6 January 2016 in the 2015–16 Ford Trophy.
 In June 2018, he was awarded a contract with Northern Districts for the 2018–19 season.

 In June 2020, he was offered a contract by Otago ahead of the 2020–21 domestic cricket season.

 On 29 March 2025 he made his international debut for the New Zealand national side in a One Day International against Pakistan, scoring 15 runs.
+He returned to the New Zealand ODI squad against Bangladesh in April 2026, playing an impressive innings of 83 runs in the second match albeit in a losing cause.

+In April 2026, Kelly signed a contract to play for Leicestershire County Cricket Club from mid-May until the end of that year's English county season.